Ticks on dogs: prevention and removal

 Clean with soap and water or a suitable antiseptic, then wash your hands.

-A small piece of head left in the skin is not an emergency: the mouthparts don't transmit disease, the risk is tied to how long the tick was attached, not to a fragment (CDC; ESCCAP GL3, 2024).
-Don't dig to extract it: disinfect, keep an eye on the area, and see the vet only if redness or local swelling sets in and persists.
+A small piece of head left in the skin is not an emergency: mouthparts on their own do not transmit disease.
+What counts is how long the tick stayed attached, not a fragment left in the skin: that is what the CDC (the American public health agency) and ESCCAP (the European scientific council of reference on parasites of dogs and cats) both say.
+Do not dig to get it out: disinfect, keep an eye on the area, and see the vet only if local redness or swelling sets in and persists.

 The best day-to-day prevention comes down to two things: not letting the tick settle in, and taking it off early.

-Keep an eye on your dog in the days and weeks after a bite: some tick-borne diseases show up with a delay (ESCCAP GL5, 2024).
+Keep an eye on your dog in the days and weeks after a bite: some tick-borne diseases show up late (ESCCAP GL5, 2024).

 Keep an eye on

-- Redness or a small swelling at the bite site
+- Redness or slight swelling where the bite was

 - The dog licks or scratches the area